 Bacteria in blood products usually come from the skin of donors during their blood donation, although occasionally they may originate from a systemic infection in the donor.
-When a blood product is contaminated with bacteria, the amount of bacteria is usually very low, and frequently undetectable, but because platelet products are stored at room temperature the bacteria can multiply to the point that they would pose a serious risk to the recipient.
+The amount of contaminating bacteria is usually very low, but because platelet products are stored at room temperature the bacteria can multiply to reach high concentrations and then pose a serious risk to the recipient.
 Canadian Blood Services tests all apheresis and pooled platelet products for bacteria using the BacT/ALERT System in which a sample from the product is inoculated into culture bottles and monitored for growth for the full 5-day shelf life of the product.
 The product would be returned if any bacterial growth were detected and the product is still available (ie, has not been transfused or discarded).
-In 2013, 107,003 platelet products (26,102 apheresis and 80,901 pooled products) were tested of which 38 apheresis and 48 pooled products had positive results for bacterial growth in the culture bottle.
+In 2014, 101,736 platelet products (21,719 apheresis and 80,017 pooled products) were tested of which 31 apheresis and 41 pooled products had initial positive results for bacterial growth in the culture bottle.
 From these, 2 and 6 cultures were confirmed as true bacterial contaminations, for apheresis and pooled products, respectively.
-In addition, 9 of the 38 apheresis and 6 of the 48 pooled products with initial positive results were not confirmed as they were issued and/or transfused.
-On average, this represents 23 products in total (2.1 per 10,000) with chance of bacterial contamination with current testing, including both true positives and suspected positives.
+In addition, 2 of the 41 pooled products with initial positive results were not confirmed as they were issued and/or transfused.
+This represents 10 products in total (0.98 per 10,000) with a chance of bacterial contamination with current testing, including both true positives and suspected positives.